whame/riddles/solutions/hats_solution.md

 Clearly, the first prisoner can not know his hat color in any way.
 He thus has a 50 % chance of guessing his hat color correctly.
-However, he can see all other prisoners hats.
+However, he can see all other prisoners' hats.
 He either sees an odd number or an even number of white hats in front of him.
 If he sees an odd number of hats, he says "black", otherwise "white".